paveltimofeev/screens.io/tasklist.md

 - Frontend: Icons at Jobs History should be the same as in Recent Runs and in scenarios' Runs history tables
 - **------------ CLOSED BETA MILESTONE ------------**

+- Backend: Storage service create and cache connection per user and never close it, even if user left site or logout.
 - Backend: migration script for copying data from one user to another
 - How to test videoplayers -> better to hide them
 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)